pantheon-systems/documentation/source/content/guides/new-relic/03-monitor-new-relic.md

 New Relic's Dashboard opens with a high-level breakdown of application performance by dividing response time into three segments in its main graph:

 1. PHP Execution

 1. Database Queries (MySQL or Redis)

 1. External Requests (calls to third-party APIs)

-Depending on which area you need to optimize, you will dig in to different areas of data.
+Depending on which area you need to optimize, you will explore different areas of data.
 For instance, a lot of [time spent in the database](/guides/new-relic/debug-mysql-new-relic) could be the result of slow queries, or an elevated volume of queries overall.

-For more information on using New Relic's features, we encourage you to read the [New Relic APM](https://docs.newrelic.com/docs/apm) docs, especially the pages on [transactions](https://docs.newrelic.com/docs/apm/transactions) and [slow query details](https://docs.newrelic.com/docs/apm/applications-menu/monitoring/viewing-slow-query-details).
+For more information on using New Relic's features, we encourage you to review the [New Relic APM](https://docs.newrelic.com/docs/apm) docs, especially the pages on [transactions](https://docs.newrelic.com/docs/apm/transactions) and [slow query details](https://docs.newrelic.com/docs/apm/applications-menu/monitoring/viewing-slow-query-details).
 You can find more information on using New Relic to investigate specific areas of performance below:

 - [Measuring PHP7 Performance with New Relic](https://pantheon.io/blog/measuring-php-7-performance-new-relic-nobsbenchmarks)